freeCompilerCamp/freecompilercamp.github.io/_posts/2020-06-18-rose-complex-types.markdown

 #### Examples ####

-We will use the following code snippet for this section and those following.
+We will use the following code snippet for this section and the following.
 ```.term1
 cd ${ROSE_BUILD}/tutorial
 wget https://raw.githubusercontent.com/freeCompilerCamp/code-for-rose-tutorials/master/complex-types/function_param_ex.cxx